davesag/locaternator/README.md

 ### Version History

+Release `1.2.0`

+* Updated to use `Telize` as the default for Geo IP lookups, since Telize no longer offers a free option.
+We also retain `FreeGEOIP` as an option but it seems to be less reliable these days.

 Release `1.1.0`

 * Updated to use `Telize` as the default for Geo IP lookups.
-We retian FreeGEOIP as an option but it seems to be less reliable.
+We retain FreeGEOIP as an option but it seems to be less reliable.

 Release `1.0.5`